fukurosan/kiwicomponents/docs/tooltips.md

 # Tooltips

-Kiwi Component component tooltips can be created by either enabling a global custom HTML attribute that Kiwi Components uses to attach tooltips, or by utilizing the \<kiwi-tooltip> element.
+Kiwi Components tooltips can be created by either enabling a global custom HTML attribute or by utilizing the \<kiwi-tooltip> element.

 ## Simple Example: